Written by Hejab Azam

 There are a number of tax benefits with driving electric cars which could be a huge cost saver for your business.

 Firstly, pure electric cars are exempt from paying vehicle excise duty.
 Cars with 75g/km CO2 will pay less road tax in the first year, saving your business money if you have plug in hybrid cars.

 Capital allowances allow businesses to keep track of the cost of purchasing vehicles against taxable profits.
 Cars with 50g/km or less are eligible for 100% first year capital allowance.
 If your business has zero emission vans and you haven’t claimed the plug-in van grant, you are also eligible for the capital allowances benefit.

 Cars with emissions between 51-110g/km are eligible for 18% of the cost of your vehicle against your businesses annual taxable profits.
 This goes to 8% if your car has over 110g/km.
 Businesses can also claim 100% of first year allowances on electric car charging points if you install at your workplace.
 This means you can deduct the cost of the charge point from company pre-tax profits each year.

 Additionally, businesses have to pay National Insurance contributions on Benefit in Kind tax such as company cars for employees.
 If you switch to electric cars, there could be a significant reduction in the National Insurance you have to pay, compared to if you have petrol or diesel cars.
 For example, if you were to offer your employees a diesel Seat Leon ST, you’d have to pay £1,045 in National Insurance contributions.
 Whereas if you offered an electric Nissan Leaf, you’d only have to pay £585 – that’s a reduction in almost half of your costs!

 What better way to see if an electric car is right for your business, than to try one for yourself?
-We have an excellent lease deal on the all-electric Nissan Leaf.
+We have an excellent lease deal on the all-electric Tesla Model 3.
 Take the first step to transform your fleet!